-The Device IP Configuration Wizard runs on Microsoft[®] Windows[®] 2000, Windows Server[®] 2003, Windows Server[®] 2012, and on 32- and 64-bit versions of Windows XP, Windows Vista, Windows 2008, Windows 7, and Windows 8 operating systems.

-The Device IP Configuration Wizard supports cards that have firmware version 3.0.x or higher and is for IPv4 only.
+The Device IP Configuration Wizard is a Windows application designed specifically to remotely configure the basic TCP/IP settings of Network Management Cards.
+The Wizard runs on Microsoft[®] Windows[®] 2000, Windows Server 2003, Windows Vista, Windows XP, Windows 7, Windows Server[®] 2008, Windows 8, and Windows 10, and Window 2012.
+This utility supports cards that have firmware version 3.x.x or higher and is for IPv4 only.